GospelTrust/kairos-th-513/docs/content/_week-04/session-12.md

    This is when he needs to be reminded of the following:

-   - a.
-The lack of interest in his sanctification, thereby leaving many sins unconfessed, grieves the Holy Spirit (Eph.
+   - The lack of interest in his sanctification, thereby leaving many sins unconfessed, grieves the Holy Spirit (Eph.
 4:30) as well as “put[s] out the Spirit’s fire” (1 Thess.
 5:19).

      Unless he repents, the Holy Spirit will increasingly become inactive, making his spiritual condition go from bad to worse.

-   - b.
-He must make the initiative to re-engage in activities that will help him to separate from the pattern of this world, the devil’s schemes, and a hurtful past that can entrap the present.
+   - He must make the initiative to re-engage in activities that will help him to separate from the pattern of this world, the devil’s schemes, and a hurtful past that can entrap the present.

-   - c.
-The absence of holiness in his life is a great deterrent to others desiring God in their lives (Heb.
+   - The absence of holiness in his life is a great deterrent to others desiring God in their lives (Heb.
 12:14); what awaits is God’s discipline “for our good, that we may share in his holiness” (Heb.
 12:10b).

 ## C. The optimal approach